-“Hikaru,” she says with a slight chuckle, “If you had done something ill, I would not be speaking to you so casually.”
+“Hikaru,” she says with a slight chuckle, “If you had acted ill, I would not be speaking to you so casually.”

 “You asked,” she says softly.
-“Have you not told me before that I need not apologize so much?
-It is well, I promise,” she says with a gentle smile.
+“Have you not said to me once I need not apologize so often?
+It is well, I promise,” she says with a distractingly charming smile.

-“How long should it be now, until we reach Solzédniê?” she asks while standing up.
+“How long shall it be until we arrive in Solzédniê?” she asks while standing up.

-“If you consider the outskirts, we may be there by tomorrow, or even the end of today.”
+“If you consider the outskirts, we may be there by in about three days; maybe two, if we’re fast.”

-“They had left last night, they said you would understand.”
+“They had left last night, they told me you would understand.”

-For a long time her and I continue walking along with an uncharacteristic silence.
+For a long time, her and I keep walking along with an uncharacteristic silence.